-To prevent unintentional activation of components that move and profunde from the recreational vehicle, the red handled disconnect switch MUST BE TURNED OFF before towing on the roadway.
+To prevent unintentional activation of components that move and protrude from the recreational vehicle, the red handled disconnect switch MUST BE TURNED OFF before towing on the readway.
 Certain components can unexpectedly activate which could result in personal injury or property damage.
-Consult with your independent dealer for additional information
+Consult with your independent dealer for additional information.

-Label located near battery disconnect switch for most models
+Label located near battery

-- Your RV braking system is rated for operation at GVWR not GCWR. - ☐ Whenever possible, do not travel with waste in the holding tanks.
+- ☐ Your RV braking system is rated for operation at GVWR not GCWR. - Whenever possible, do not travel with waste in the holding tanks.
 Liquid or debris in the holding tank(s) may affect the towing characteristics and may result in property damage or personal injury. - ☐ The propane cylinder(s) should be turned off when traveling.
 Most refrigerators will keep food cold or frozen for eight hours without running while you travel.